jesperhoy/VueJSWebForms/README.md

     </script>
 </vue:App>
 ```

-...or any combination.
+Note: If an in-line template starts with `<template>`, then the library treats it as .vue file format.
+Otherwise it treats it as simple.

-The really cool part about in-line Vue components / apps is that the template part can include ASP.NET Web Forms server tags, which are rendered before Vue.js compiles the template.
+The really cool part about in-line templates is that they can include ASP.NET Web Forms server tags, which are rendered before Vue.js compiles the template.
 For example:

 ```HTML
 <vue:App runat="server">